 However, note that the discount is only valid for those 65 years of age if you’re traveling to or from Metro-North Railroad stations.

-Many other states also offer senior discounts for transit systems, so make sure to check whether you can avail of these savings in your hometown or during travel.
+Many other states also offer senior discounts for airlines and for transit systems, so make sure to check whether you can avail of these savings in your hometown or during travel.

 If you want to learn more about senior discounts, check out Senior Strong’s article on how to get senior discounts on your Kroger Plus card!